snovaisg/ICD-Mappings/README.md

 mapper = Mapper()

-# Make sure your codes don't include '.' separators
 icd9code = '29410'
 mapper.map(icd9code, source='icd9', target='ccs')
 >>> '653'

-# Can map any Iterable of codes (list, numpy array, pandas Series, you name it)
+# you can pass any Iterable of codes (list, numpy array, pandas Series, you name it)
 icd9codes = ['29410', '5362', 'NOT_A_CODE', '3669']
 mapper.map(icd9codes, source='icd9', target='ccs')
 >>> ['653', '141', None, '86']

-# classify ICD-9 diagnostics into chronic or not-chronic
+# which of these diagnostics are chronic?
 mapper.map(icd9codes, source='icd9', target='cci')
 >>> [True, False, None, True]